ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 But the same documentation also mentions three distinct tiers, or levels, that are contemplated by the PVE firewall: datacenter (the cluster), hosts (the cluster nodes) and guests (the virtual machines or containers).

 Be always aware that these tiers or zones are kind of independent from each other.
-Essentially, the firewall has to be enabled on each level individually, and the rules applied at the datacenter level won't be applied automatically in cascade to the lower tiers.
-You will have to enable each firewall option specifically for each level, and for each virtual NIC on each guest in the case of VMs and containers.
+Essentially, the firewall has to be enabled on each level individually, and the rules applied at the datacenter level are not be applied automatically in cascade to the lower tiers.
+You have to enable each firewall option specifically for each level, and for each virtual NIC on each guest in the case of VMs and containers.

 Also, know that the PVE firewall offers different options for each tier.

 ## Situation at this point

-You will find the Proxmox VE firewall feature already enabled by default at the node level of your setup.
+You can find the Proxmox VE firewall feature already enabled by default at the node level of your setup.
 You can verify this in the web console at the `pve` node level, by going to the `Firewall > Options` of your standalone node:

 ![Firewall enabled at the node level](images/g014/pve_firewall_enabled_node_level.webp "Firewall enabled at the node level")